Who is a good candidate for this summer research program?

-Does the program cover the costs of room and board at UW-Madison?
+Does the program cover the costs of room and board at Duke?

 Yes, all participants will live in apartments near campus, and all food and transportation expenses will be covered.

-Am I required to live in the program-provided housing while at UW-Madison?
+Am I required to live in the program-provided housing while at Duke?

 It is highly recommended that participants stay with their fellow participants during the two weeks of the programs.
 There is no financial compensation for alternative housing.

 I have a question not listed here.
 Who can I contact?

 E-mail us at email@example.com and one of us will get back to you as soon as we can!